tomasdepi/wonsible/README.md

 ## Disclaimer

-For the Ubuntu 18.04 environment, I reused a Dockerfile of my own authory that I used back in the days I was learning Ansible, that file (along others) and some playbooks, can be found [in this repo](https://github.com/tomasdepi/ansible)
+For the Ubuntu 18.04 environment, I reused a Dockerfile of my own authory that I used back in the days I was learning Ansible, that file (along others) and some playbooks, can be found [in this repo](https://github.com/tomasdepi/ansible).
+Feel free to check out that repo alonside other public repos I have in my github profile

 ## How to run this tool

-The tool is supposed to run through CLI, some arguments are passed directly in the playbook yaml file, others (due to being sensitive) through CLI
+The tool is supposed to run through CLI, some arguments are passed directly in the playbook yaml file, others (due to being sensitive) through CLI, all the three following parameters are mandatory.

 | Parameter       | Short Alias | Comments                                                             |
 |-----------------|-------------|----------------------------------------------------------------------|